 Outright Financial Fraud

 The problems with binary options trading extend well beyond just the risk of investment losses.
-Many investors have been lured by ads for binary options trading that were simply outright scams to deprive them of their money.
-A Manitoba couple lost almost $200,000 when they were taken in by an ad for binary options trading that used the unauthorized likeness of a prominent Canadian celebrity.
+Many investors have been lured by ads for binary options trading that were just outright scams to deprive them of their money.
+A Manitoba couple lost almost $200,000 when they were taken in by an ad for binary options trading that used the unauthorised likeness of a prominent Canadian celebrity.
 The couple repeatedly deposited money with the company, based on reports that their investments were making money.
-In fact, the couple’s money was never invested at all, and the reports of profitability were faked.
+The couple’s money was never invested at all, and the reports of profitability were faked.

 With losses for Canadian investors estimated to be in the millions, a 2015 committee formed to study the problem was transformed by the CSA into the Binary Options Task Force in 2016.

 Regulatory Action and Education

 Since its formation, the Task Force has taken aggressive action on multiple fronts.
 It has coordinated action with banks and credit card companies to prevent transactions with unregistered firms offering binary options trading.
 The Task Force has also taken steps to ban online ads for binary options trading.

 The Task Force’s most far-reaching efforts have involved working with communications and regulatory enforcement officials to develop an educational campaign designed to increase public awareness of the high risks associated with trading binary options.